isabella232/bas-style-kit-jekyll-theme/README.md

 This theme depends on these plugins:

 * [Jekyll data](https://github.com/ashmaroli/jekyll-data) - for including theme data files into a site's configuration
-* [Jekyll menu](https://github.com/forestryio/jekyll-menus) - for managing navigation menus
+* [Jekyll menus](https://github.com/forestryio/jekyll-menus) - for managing navigation menus
 * [Jekyll tidy](https://github.com/apsislabs/jekyll-tidy) - for rewriting HTML output to be well structured

+**Note:** A patched version of the *Jekyll menus* plugin is used to fix a Ruby 3.0 incompatibility.

 ## Development